-Gapping is a forward reduction process that prototypically applies in clausal coordinate structures with the coordinator en 'and', of 'or' or maar 'but', which deletes noncontrastive elements in the target clause of gapping on the basis of corresponding elements in the antecedent clause; see Broekhuis & Corver (to appear) for a more detailed description of gapping.
+Gapping is a forward reduction process that prototypically applies in clausal coordinate structures with the coordinator en 'and', of 'or' or maar 'but', which deletes noncontrastive elements in the target clause of gapping on the basis of some corresponding element in the antecedent clause; see Broekhuis & Corver (In prep.) for a more detailed and precise description of gapping.
 Neijt (1979) considers the two generalizations in (1) to account for the description of the distribution of the gapping remnants.

-- (1) a.
-Clausemate restriction on gapping (Hankamer 1971): - Remnants of gapping are major phrases of the target clause.
+(1) a.
+Clausemate restriction on gapping (Hankamer 1971):

+Remnants of gapping are major phrases of the target clause.

+b.
 Wh-movement correlation restriction on gapping (Neijt 1979): Remnants of gapping can undergo wh-movement in non-reduced clauses.

 The clausemate restriction in (1a) represents the standard view at the time that Neijt wrote her study.
-It states that gapping remnants are clausal constituents of the target clause, as in (2), or smaller (non-clausal) verbal projections, which I will refer to as VP for convenience, as in (3).
+It states that gapping remnants are clausal constituents of the target clause, as in (2), or smaller (lexical) verbal projections, which I will refer to as VP for convenience, as in (3).